reimertz/underCloud/README.md

 ## Usage ⚠ read before copy-pasting! ⚠

 ```
-# Be sure you don't have a folder in your iCloud named _
+# Be sure you don't have a folder at the top hierarchy in your iCloud named _

 $ cd "/Users/$(whoami)/Library/Mobile Documents/com~apple~CloudDocs/"
 $ git clone --depth=1 https://github.com/reimertz/underCloud _